The Ætheric: making music from EMI

 Besides just picking up raw audio, I wanted a way to change the way it sounded via hand gestures with an ESP32 at my disposal.
 This played into the “EMI wizard harnessing the latent sound of objects” vibe.
 I played around with the idea of having a solid piece similar to an ergonomic mouse that would house the antenna circuitry with buttons for my fingers to play different notes, but opted for something I thought was easier to fabricate: a pair of gloves with bend sensors on each finger to modify pitch continuously.

-fabrication of my bend sensors Making cheap bend sensors with Velostat, copper tape on both sides, and a Cricut sealer
+Making cheap bend sensors with Velostat, copper tape on both sides, and a Cricut sealer

 Since we didn’t have any actual bend sensors lying around, I opted to make some with Velostat, a material whose resistance changes with pressure.
 By putting copper tape on each side (stuck onto the plastic, not Velostat), then soldering on jumpers, I hoped I could use the ESP’s ADC to track bendiness.

-full glove with bend sensors attached Bend sensors attached to each finger with some 3D-printed joint guides I glued to some black gloves from Amazon
+Bend sensors attached to each finger with some 3D-printed joint guides I glued to some black gloves from Amazon

 After fiddling with some smoothing filters, I managed to be able to track open palm and curled fist pretty well.
 The main problem was the sensors were not reliable over sessions, so they didn’t really have a “range.”
 So I wrote this calibration routine that would expect an open and close gesture at the start of each session to reach mins and max ADC values.
-These extrema would continuously tighten or relax if the current values were outside of 25%25\% to 75%75\% the current extrema.
+These extrema would continuously tighten or relax if the current values were outside of to the current extrema.

 For further gestural flexibility, I also opted for an IMU for the roll on one hand to change audio panning.
 The audio setup in the classroom had two large subwoofers, so I wanted to take advantage of that locality of sound to further emphasize waves traveling in the aether.
 This also required some averaging filters.